Steampunk FAQ

 Man in steampunk style outfit with a tall top hat with tan detailing and featuring a tan waistcoat.
 He holds out a bunch of large, old keys.Man in steampunk style outfit with goggles around his head, and a dark green or khaki trench coatMan in steampunk style outfit with a brass coloured band around a top hat, airforce blue trousers and low-cut waistcoat, a white frill dress shirt and purple coat with gold brocade.

-Jackets and Coats: Long, tailored coats reminiscent of Victorian frock coats or military greatcoats are common.
-These may feature brass buttons, epaulets, and intricate detailing.
+Jackets and Coats: Long, tailored coats are common.
+These may feature lots of decoration such as brass buttons, epaulets, and intricate detailing.

-Vests and Waistcoats: Waistcoats, often adorned with pocket watches, gears, or other steampunk motifs, are a staple of men's steampunk attire.
-They can be worn over a shirt or under a jacket.
+Waistcoats: Often adorned with pocket watches, gears, or other steampunk motifs, are a staple of men's steampunk attire.

 Shirts: Ruffled or high-collared shirts, sometimes with puffy sleeves, are popular choices.
-They may be paired with vests or worn alone.
+They may be paired with waistcoats or worn alone.

-Trousers: Trousers are typically high-waisted and may be tailored or accessorised with belts, buckles, or straps for a mechanical or adventurous flair.
+Trousers: Often high-waisted (but don’t have to be) trousers may be tailored or accessorised with belts, buckles, or straps for a mechanical or adventurous flair.

 Accessories: Accessories such as goggles, top hats, bowler hats, monocles, pocket watches, and leather gloves are often worn to complete the look.
 Belts, harnesses, and utility pouches may also be added for a more rugged appearance.